 The size of the cheek-piece is just about right, large enough to work with just about any person and provide some area for the shooter to adjust forward or backward, but also small enough to be able to fit on just about any stock and still have mounting flexibility for and aft.
 Because of the Kydex material used to manufacture the cheek-piece, it also adds the ability to be able to widen or tighten the saddle width for those odd stocks that might be extra thick or extra thin.
 The instructions indicate soaking the stop portion in boiling water should do the trick in allowing you to make the adjustments you may need to the width of the saddle.

 The mounting procedure itself may seem daunting to some but in reality there is nothing to worry about, it is fairly straight forward, and a drill press does help in the process.
 But because drill presses are not totally common place I decided to show the install process on an HS Precision stock using a hand drill, even though we have a drill press.
-The rifle I chose was another project rifle that is a subject of a not completed build write-up in the members section which made a great candidate for this cheek-piece.
+The rifle I chose was another project rifle that is a subject of a not completed build write-up which made a great candidate for this cheek-piece.
 It has a HS Precision stock from a Remington 700P which obviously has no adjustable cheek-piece.
 So off we went to install the Karsten cheek-piece, insuring that we followed the instructions as much as possible.